-In August 2007, the Company completed a private placement of \$100.0 million in Secured 15.5% Notes due March 30, 2017 (Class B Notes).
+The outstanding principal balances on the Class B Notes, were \$0 and \$167.7 million, which included PIK Notes which have been issued, as of December 31, 2011 and 2010, respectively.
+In August 2007, the Company completed a private placement of \$100.0 million in Class B Notes.
 The Company received net proceeds from the issuance of the Class B Notes of approximately \$97.0 million, after deducting costs associated with the offering.
-The Class B Notes accrue interest at an annual rate of 15.5% payable quarterly in arrears on March 30, June 30, September 30 and December 30 of each year.
-The Class B Notes are secured by certain royalty and related rights of the Company under its agreement with Amgen.
-Additionally, the only source for interest payments and principal repayment of the Class B Notes is limited to royalty and milestone payments received from Amgen and only after the Class A Notes are paid in full.
-Prior to repayment in full of the Class A Notes, interest on the Class B Notes will be paid in kind through the issuance of notes (the PIK Notes) which will be part of the same class and have the same terms and rights as the Class B Notes, except that interest on the PIK Notes will begin to accrue from the date that such PIK Notes are issued.
-As of December 31, 2010 and 2009, the Company classified \$9.3 million and \$0, respectively, of the Class B Notes as current based on royalty payments accrued as of December 31, 2010 and 2009, respectively.
-The Class B Notes are non-recourse to NPS Pharmaceuticals, Inc. The Company may repurchase, in whole but not in part, the Class B Notes at a calculated Redemption Price based on the timing of repurchase and the source of proceeds for the repurchase.
-The Redemption
+The Class B Notes accrued interest at an annual rate of 15.5% payable quarterly in arrears on March 30, June 30, September 30 and December 30 of each year.
+The Class B Notes were secured by certain royalty and related rights of the Company under its agreement with Amgen for Sensipar and Mimpara (cinacalcet HC1).
+Additionally, the only source for interest payments and principal repayment of the Class B Notes was royalty and milestone payments received from Amgen and only after the Class A Notes were paid in full.
+Prior to repayment in full of the Class A Notes, interest on the Class B Notes (the PIK Notes) which were part of the same class and had the same terms and rights as the Class B Notes, except that interest on the PIK Notes began to accrue from the date that such PIK Notes were issued.
+The Class B Notes were paid in full on September 30, 2011 when they were redeemable at their par value.